People's Youth (Indonesia)

 Pesindo took part, along with PKI and FDR, in the Madiun Uprising in 1948.

 In 1950 the organisation established its ties to the Indonesian Communist Party (PKI) and changed its name to "Pemuda Rakyat".
 At the congress of November 1950 Francisca C. Fanggidaej became the chairwoman of the organisation.
 Sukatno became the general secretary.

+According to the American CIA, the People's Youth claimed membership of 1,250,000 in 1962, with that strength being principally in Java.

+In 1964, according to the PKI, the People's Youth had two million members.

 Membership of Pemuda Rakyat reached around three million in 1965.
 Pemuda Rakyat was effectively eliminated along with PKI during the Indonesian killings of 1965–66.